 - Create open tasks in SugarCRM each time a form is submitted.
 The task would be assigned to a different person depending on the form response.
 For example, if a form is submitted with Checkbox 1 marked, the task would be assigned to John.
-If Checkbox 2 is marked, the task would be assigned to Sarah.
+If Checkbox 2 is marked, the task will be assigned to Sarah.

 - Create Opportunities from forms or lists where the target/lead/contact has explicitly expressed interest in doing business with your Organization.

 - Generate Quotes from a list that contains the required information to create a quote.
-This list may come from a 3rd party source, your ERP or product catalog.
+This list may come from a 3rd party source, your ERP, or product catalog.

-- Create cases in SugarCRM from Support Forms to track and manage product or service related problems.
+- Create cases in SugarCRM from Support Forms to track and manage product or service-related problems.

 - Add notes to records with SugarCRM to document interactions that have occurred.

-When selecting Create new records, you have the option to create any new record based on email address as a new Lead, Contact or Target.
+The first step in the program is to identify how you want to manage these records.
+When adding a Create in CRM step to an Automated Program, you have the option to create any new record based on the email address as a new Contacts, Leads, or Targets:

 The data pushed from this step will include any data that matches the source list column names with any matching field names within SugarCRM.
 For instance, if First Name is in your list it will push that value to the First Name field in SugarCRM.
 It is important to make sure that the source list field names are mapped to your standard CRM field names.
 Click here for more information on Standard Field names.

 In addition, you have the ability to add fields that may not be present on your list.
-When clicking on the “Add field to set on new records”, you can select a field from your SugarCRM field names to include in this step.
+When clicking on Add field to set on new records, you can select a field from your SugarCRM field names to include in this step.
 For instance, you may want to add information containing the lead source, even though the lead source field is not in your list.
-Click on “Add field to set on new records”, and choose Lead Source to select the appropriate lead source value.
+Click Add field to set on new records, and choose Lead Source to select the appropriate lead source value: